michaelfester/docs/docs/guides/products/meet-the-new-glide-apps.md

 {% figure src="/docs/guides/products/meet-the-new-glide-apps/products-transition.png" caption="" /%}

 As of March 2023, existing users will notice an important change in Glide.
-Our recommended product, previously referred to as Glide Pages, is now called **Apps,** becoming our officially supported and recommended product:
+Our flagship product, previously referred to as Glide Pages, is now called **Apps,** becoming our officially supported and recommended product:

 - *Existing Apps* will be known as *Classic Apps*
 - **Pages** will be known as **Apps**